fierval/measuredistance/README.md

 `LEFT` mouse button selects a point, `RIGHT` button cancels the current selection.
 Hit `<ENTER>` when 4 points are selected:

+Click to launch the video:

 [![Marking Video](https://img.youtube.com/vi/PjEdOssGne4/0.jpg)](https://www.youtube.com/watch?v=PjEdOssGne4)

 The video will play together with the projection, just for visual validation, hit `<ESC>`, to start the program execution.

 ### Implementation Notes

 Initially, we run the object detector to detect objects we need to track (with parameterized confidence) and then the tracker is invoked every frame to track individual object movements.
 We correlate tracked object centroids from frame to frame and compute distances based on the centroid projections.
-We only accumulate distances and previous centroids once that distance is greater than "jitter" parameter.
+We only accumulate distances and centroids if the current distance value is greater than the "jitter" parameter.
 This parameter compensates for detected centroid differences that may be due to tracking/detection artifacts while the object is really stationary.
 0.1 meters appears to be sufficient.

 Detection step is repeated every so often (30 frames by default).
-We thus hope to increase performance that we save by running correlation tracker in dlib rather than a forward pass through a MobileNet SSD neural net.
+We thus hope to increase performance by running correlation tracker  (using `dlib`) rather than a forward pass through a MobileNet SSD neural net.

 The centroid tracker will drop objects it has not seen for a certain amount of time or that have moved too far from the previous centroid.